Double Duty: A Medical Tale

-"What happened, Mike?" asked Mynock, as Guardian and Greywolf quickly examined the two technicians, who seemed to be fine, aside from a few bruises.
+"What happened, Mike?" asked Mynock, as Guardian and Greywolf gave the two technicians a once-over.

 "A training X-wing crashed into a stack of power cells... they blew up.
 There was a rookie Calamari pilot.
 He must have taken the worst of it..." replied the battered technician.

 "Takeoff position three..."
 Stubbs added, gasping for breath.